 It’s important to note that a slight fish or seaweed aroma may be due to intentional processing techniques.

 It’s common for people to assume that fishy-tasting tea has gone bad, expired, or even stored poorly, but that usually isn’t the case, unless for example, a long-term poorly stored puer tea.
-Most of the time it is due to natural compounds within the tea itself, such as Dimethyl sulfide (DMS) and other fragrant compounds.
+Most of the time it is due to natural compounds within the tea itself.